undergrad-partner-school

 Test Scores

-Out of the number of those who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 20% and ACT scores 54%.
-19% of the enrolled students submitted SAT composite scores between 1,400 and 1,600, 38% between 1,200 and 1,399, 36% between 1,000 and 1,199, and 7% between 800 and 999.
-The percent of new students who submitted ACT Composite scores in the range between 30-36 was 29, 35 between 24-29, 30 in the range between 18-23, and 6 between 12-17.
+Out of the number of applicants who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 20% and ACT scores 54%.
+19% of the enrolled students submitted SAT composite scores between 1,400 and 1,600, 38% between 1,200 and 1,399, 36% between 1,000 and 1,199, and 7% of the students between 800 and 999.
+The percent of incoming freshmen who submitted ACT Composite scores in the range between 30-36 was 29, 35 between 24-29, 30 in the range between 18-23, and 6 between 12-17.

 Average Test Scores